What are the Causes of Canine Elbow Dysplasia?

-Affected dogs develop a front limb lameness that typically worsens over a period of weeks to months.
-Lameness is usually worse after exercise and typically never completely resolves with rest.
-Often both fore legs are affected, which can make detection of lameness difficult, as the gait is not asymmetric.
-When both elbows are involved the dog usually becomes unwilling to exercise for long periods or may even refuse to complete a walk.
+Affected dogs develop front limb lameness that typically worsens over a period of weeks to months.
+The lameness is usually worse after exercise, and may never completely resolve itself with rest.
+Often, both forelegs are affected, which can make detection of lameness difficult as the gait is not asymmetric.
+In this case, the dog usually becomes unwilling to exercise for long periods, or may even refuse to finish a walk.

-Diagnosis of elbow dysplasia is usually performed with a combination of clinical examination and x-rays.
-Usually the dog has pain on fully bending or extending the elbow and often your veterinarian will want to watch your dog walk or trot to detect any lameness.
-X-rays will typically shows signs of arthritis but may also show the presence of small bone fragments in the joint.
-Your veterinarian may also choose to refer you to a specialist veterinary surgeon for more advanced diagnostic procedures to be performed.
-This may include CT scans, MRI scans, or arthroscopy (Figures 4 and 5).
+If you’re headed to the veterinarian for a look at your dog’s elbow(s), a combination of x-rays and clinical examinations are typically used to diagnosis elbow dysplasia.
+Usually, the dog will express pain upon fully bending or extending its elbow, and often your veterinarian will want to watch your dog walk to detect any lameness.
+X-rays will typically show signs of arthritis, but may also show the presence of small bone fragments in the joint.
+Your veterinarian may also choose to refer you to a board-certified veterinary surgeon so that more advanced diagnostic procedures such as CT scans, MRI scans, or arthroscopy can be performed.

-- Surgical alteration of the elbow joint to shift weight away from damaged areas (Figure 7)
+- Surgical alteration of the elbow joint to shift weight away from damaged areas

 - Joint replacement if the elbow is severely diseased